haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 ## Setup/Requirements

-In order to follow this tutorial you will need to work on a Linux or MacOSX system.
-We will also make use of [PyMOL](https://www.pymol.org/){:target="_blank"} (freely available for most operating systems) in order to visualize the input and output data.
+In this tutorial we will use the PyMOL molecular visualisation system.
+If not already installed, download and install PyMOL from [here](https://pymol.org/){:target="_blank"}.
+You can use your favourite visualisation software instead, but be aware that instructions in this tutorial are provided only for PyMOL.

 We assume that you have a working installation of HADDOCK3 on your system.
-If not, provided you have a working Python version (3.9 to 3.13), you can install it through:
+If HADDOCK3 is not pre-installed in your system, you will have to install it.
+To obtain HADDOCK3, fill the [registration form](https://docs.google.com/forms/d/e/1FAIpQLScDcd0rWtuzJ_4nftkDAHoLVwr1IAVwNJGhbaZdTYZ4vWu25w/viewform?){:target="_blank"}, and then follow the [installation instructions](https://www.bonvinlab.org/haddock3-user-manual/install.html){:target="_blank"} or you can install it through:

 ```bash
 pip install haddock3
 ```

-or refer to the HADDOCK3 installation [instructions](https://www.bonvinlab.org/haddock3/INSTALL.html){:target="_blank"} for more details.

 Further, we are providing pre-processed haddock-compatible PDB and configuration files, as well as pre-computed docking results.
-Please download and unzip the provided [zip archive](https://surfdrive.surf.nl/files/index.php/s/vqpRJHi5Io6R3a0) and make sure to **note the location of the extracted files** on your system.There is also a linux command for it:
+Please download and unzip the provided [zip archive](https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb) and make sure to **note the location of the extracted files** on your system.There is also a linux command for it:

 <a class="prompt prompt-cmd">
-wget https://surfdrive.surf.nl/files/index.php/s/vqpRJHi5Io6R3a0/download -O Protein-peptide.zip<br>
+wget https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb -O Protein-peptide.zip<br>
 unzip Protein-peptide.zip
 </a>